-A draft plan was reviewed by the steering committee, stakeholders and the public.
+A draft plan was reviewed by the LEPC, committee, stakeholders and the public.
 Comments and suggestions obtained in the review process were incorporated into the final plan.
 The final plan contains mitigation strategies and an action plan that assigns priorities for specific hazards and mitigation measures; defines roles and responsibilities; and identifies the process for reviewing and updating the plan.
-The hazard mitigation plan was adopted by County Board of Commissioners, and distributed to the various municipalities for review and adoption.
+The hazard mitigation plan was adopted by County Board of Commissioners, and distributed to all local minor civil divisions for review and adoption.